 Both of the items in square brackets are optional, and they can be a formula.

-In the very simple example below we check that we are not losing money on our sales.
-If we are, then the result is ‘BAD,’ and if we are not, the results are ‘GOOD.’
+In the simple example below, we check that we are not losing money on our sales.
+If we are, the result is ‘BAD,’ and if we are not, the results are ‘GOOD.’

 =IF(A1>A2, “GOOD”, “BAD”)

-where A1>A2 is the case, “GOOD” if the output is true and “BAD” is the output if false.
+where A1>A2 is the case, “GOOD” is the output that is true, and “BAD” is the output if it is false.

-IF statements are a great way to use simple logic and can be used all over the place to check things.
-For example, if a figure is ahead of or behind budget, if the figure this month is ahead or behind the average of the last three months etc.
+Suppose statements are a great way to use simple logic and can be used everywhere to check things.
+For example, if a figure is ahead of or behind budget, this month’s figure is ahead or behind the average of the last three months, etc.

 In addition, as you become more confident using it, inserting formulas in the ‘true’ and ‘false’ sections can make them very powerful.

-XLOOKUP is a new function only available in Microsoft Excel 365.
+XLOOKUP is a new function that is only available in Microsoft Excel 365.

-It works in the same way as VLOOKUP which is very widely used to fetch data associated with a unique value.
+It works like VLOOKUP and is widely used to fetch data with a unique value.

 Vlookup was limited as it could only look for values vertically.
 However, with XLOOKUP, we can do lookup both horizontally and vertically.